kevin-allen/unetTracker/README.md

 The repository contains two main parts:
 1. The unetTracker python package.
 The code is located in the `unetTracker` folder.
 2. A series of notebooks that shows you how to train, evaluate, and use your model.
+These Notebooks are located in the folders with `notebooks` in their names.

+## Required hardware

+You will need to have access to a GPU/TPU to train your network and make inferences.

-If you want to have a go and you don't have a computer with a GPU, you can use the Notebooks located in the folder `tracking_project_notebooks_colab` for a step-by-step introduction to creating your project and datasets, training the model, and labeling videos.
+If you don't have a computer with a GPU, you use Google Colab to work with unetTracker.
+Use the Notebooks located in the folder `tracking_project_notebooks_colab` for a step-by-step introduction to creating your project and datasets, training the model, and labeling videos.
 See the instructions on how to [use Google Colab](documentation/colab.md).

+More information on getting going with your project can be found [here](https://github.com/kevin-allen/unetTracker/blob/main/documentation/tracking_project_example.md).

-If you have a computer with a GPU, you can run the notebook using a Jupyter server running on a local computer. ou will need access to a GPU to train your network and possibly make inferences on additional videos.
+If you have a computer with a GPU, you can run the notebook using a Jupyter server running on a local computer.
+You can use the Notebooks of the `notebooks` directory.

 Under the hood, the project uses PyTorch as a deep learning framework.

+## Useful information

 * [Local installation](documentation/install.md)
 * [Tracking project example](documentation/tracking_project_example.md)